Perfect Pairings & Recipes for

 Carnal

 The left side of the chart above highlights the aroma notes of maitake mushroom, along with the complementary aromas associated with each note.
-While the right side shows some of the ingredients that share many of the accents complementary to maitake mushroom.
+While the right side shows some of the ingredients that share many of the aroma notes complementary to maitake mushroom.

 What To Drink With Maitake Mushroom